-A Standard Bidding Document (SBD) for the procurement of goods is available for each of four bidding procedures supported by ADB.
+A Standard Bidding Document (SBD) for the procurement of goods is available for each of two bidding procedures supported by ADB.
 The Purchaser may select one to best suit the nature of the particular procurement.
-Download and read the User's Guide: Procurement of Goods before working with any of the four bidding documents for goods.
+Download and read the User's Guide: Procurement of Goods before working with any of the two bidding documents for goods.

 - Single-Stage: One-Envelope bidding document: The Single-Stage: One-Envelope bidding procedure is the main bidding procedure used for most of the procurement financed by ADB.